Dr Tru Paraha

 Tru Paraha (Ngāti Hineāmaru, Ngāti Kahu o Torongare) is a professional choreographer, writer, dramaturg, and director of contemporary performance.
 A graduate of the New Zealand School of Dance, she has toured extensively to international festivals and residencies as an independent artist and former company member of Mau Dance.
 Her commissioned choreographies and collaborative works extend across visual arts, dance, film, music, live art, and spatial design.

 Tru has lectured in arts disciplines at MIT (Creative Arts), Unitec (School of Creative Industries), AUT (School of Art and Design), Massey University (College of Creative Arts), and the University of Auckland.
 As a practitioner working within the Faculty of Arts, she specialises in artistic research with interests in transcultural poetry and poetics, experimental writing, and mātauranga Māori embedded practice.
 Tru currently holds a postdoctoral fellowship in English and Drama.

 Research | Current

-Selected poems have been published across live, digital, and page-based platforms including Poetry New Zealand, Blackmail Press, Tātai Whetū, Puna Wai Kōrero, The Moon on My Tongue, and Best New Zealand Poems 2017.
-New works will feature in AUP New Poets Series 8 (due 2021).
+Artists' pages and writings arising out her recent PhD are published in The Routledge Companion to Performance Philosophy (2020), Performance Research (UK), Undisciplining Dance in Nine Movements and Eight Sumbles (2018), and Ka Mate Ka Ora (NZ).
+Selected poems are published across digital and page-based platforms including Poetry New Zealand, Blackmail Press, Tātai Whetū, Puna Wai Kōrero, The Moon on My Tongue, and Best New Zealand Poems 2017.
+New works will feature in AUP New Poets Series 8 published by Auckland University Press (2021).